ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 Then, a car pulled up, and out popped a bunch of people.
 Anuka recognized all of them.
 After a while Anuka started to piece it together: Gambut was just joking when he said he was waiting for tourists.
 He was in fact, just waiting for his family, and here they were.

 Commence the chaos.
 Out of the car they came, pulling and carrying around various supplies and gear.
 A large rack of meat was transferred from a thick plastic bag into a large rice sack.
 Saddles, guns, axes, food, and miscellaneous bags with unknown content were all being arranged on the ground.
 Clearly it was a very successful trip into the village.
-One by one the reindeers were getting saddled with all the gear.
+One by one the reindeer were getting saddled with all the gear.
 Everyone was working hard and hardly working.
-Older siblings were taking turns wrestling with the young kid while saddling their reindeers.
+Older siblings were taking turns wrestling with the young kid while saddling their reindeer.
 Everyone was casually chatting and laughing as they readied their gear.
 In the midst of the activity someone had made a small fire and brewed up milk tea that got passed around with sour chalky cheese pucks.
 In contrast to every road trip I went on as a kid, they had no apparent anxiety about whether they were leaving on time, whether everything was packed, or whether the front door was locked.
 They were booming with a confidence gained only through a lifetime of nomadic living, where both everywhere and nowhere is a place to call home.

 {% include photo.html url="2023-09-14-north-mongolia/7/__2023-09-03_03-44-46-370000_cam.webp" %}